Adventure almost comes to a sudden end!

 Unfortunately I couldn't get hold of the gun properly and after some grappling he fired it and I got shot!
-The grappling resulted in quite an odd trajectory, the bullet entered near my waist on my left side at the back, and came out just under my left arm pit next to my chest and also grazed my arm.
-It was only a centimetre or so from my lung and heart, but luckily it just went through muscle and didn't hit anything serious.
+The grappling resulted in quite an odd trajectory, the bullet entered just under my left arm pit next to my chest and exited near my waist on my left side at the back, and also grazed my arm.
+It was only a centimeter or so from my lung and heart, but luckily it just went through muscle and didn't hit anything serious.
 I noticed that he was panicking then and so I made a run for it across the road into the supermarket.

 To my surprise the guys ran in after me with their guns, even with a large crowd of people forming!
 Then the horrible truth became apparent!!! they were plain-clothes police and the medallions had "policia" on them!
 I hadn't seen these medallions before and neither had Beth, or any of the people we've talked to since.
 So then they arrested me in a pool of blood on the supermarket floor, and we never made it to the botanical gardens - we've been a few times before though.
 Here's me on the floor in the supermarket with handcuffs on and my first (and hopefully last) gunshot wound!

 I've hidden the pictures by default in this item because Beth hates having to explain the story to people when we're showing them the blog and they see these pictures scroll past!